Should You Use a Choke Collar on a Dog?

 The typical letter 'P' of a choke chain

 Also known as choke chains, slip chains or check collars, the most common choke collars are made of chain.
-There are rings at both sides of the chain and one ring can go inside the other so that you are left with what looks like the letter "P." The loop of the letter P is what goes over the dog's head.
-When attached to the ring found at the "tail" of the letter P, the leash upon becoming tense will cause the collar to tighten; whereas, lack of tension causes the collar to sit loose on the neck.
-These collars are often recommended for dogs that pull on the leash.
-Handlers may deliver quick corrections by giving a quick jerk on the leash (what is often called a leash pop) to correct unwanted behavior such as getting out of heel position, barking or jumping.
-The leash also causes the collar to tighten on its own as the dog pulls on the leash and loosens when the dog is not pulling.
+There are rings at both sides of the chain and one ring can go inside the other so that you are left with what looks like the letter "P" as shown in the picture above.
+The loop of the letter P is what goes over the dog's head while the ring found at the "tail" of the letter P, is where the leash attaches.

 The main purposes of a choke collars are to 1) deliver punishment for undesirable behaviors and, 2) to reinforce desirable behaviors.
 In terms of learning theory, what the choke collar is meant to do is deliver positive punishment and negative reinforcement.
 Its use requires a certain level of skill and perfect timing, but even when used correctly by a professional, these collars still exert pressure on the dog's neck.